Chadnaut/Attract-Mode-Modules/README.md

 |[<img src="./modules/perspective/example.png" width="120"/>](./modules/perspective/README.md)|v0.5.4|[Perspective](./modules/perspective/README.md) - Perspective correct texture mapping|[Example](./layouts/Example.Perspective/)|
 |[<img src="./modules/retention/example.png" width="120"/>](./modules/retention/README.md)|v0.7.2|[Retention](./modules/retention/README.md) - Surface image persistence|[Example](./layouts/Example.Retention/)|
 |Coming Soon|-|[Sequence](./modules/sequence/README.md) - Stackable animation system|Coming Soon|

+*NOTE: Shader-based effects such as Blur, Frame, and Mask will not work simultaneously upon a single entity.
+This can be averted by placing the entity within a Surface, and applying one effect to the entity, and the other to the Surface.*

 ## For Developers